-- Dependency upon a small number of industries/business types has resulted in vulnerability to downturns in the dominant industry type. - Community Economic Development programs are insufficient to meet the varied needs of the community. - Infrastructure investments in water and sewer are needed to remain competitive in business recruitment and community resources are inadequate to make the necessary investments. - There is not enough affordable/workforce housing.
+- Dependency upon a small number of industries/business types has resulted in vulnerability to downturns in the dominant industry type. - Community Economic Development programs are insufficient to meet the varied needs of the community. - There is not enough affordable/workforce housing.
 This effects business recruitment because new employees cannot move to the area.
-They must commute from out of the county. - Infrastructure investments in water/sewer/natural gas are needed to remain competitive in business recruitment and community resources are inadequate to make the necessary investments. - Educational and workforce training opportunities are not readily available.
-Persons needing specialized training must travel to Americus, Columbus or Albany.
-The improvement in educational attainment in Stewart County's school system should be promoted and used in efforts to attract new employers to Lumpkin.
-Lumpkin's proximity to natural and cultural resources can be used to further economic development through tourism.
-Providence Canyon State Park, Hannahatchee Creek Wildlife Management Area, and Florence Marina all offer great potential for increasing tourism in the city.
+They must commute from out of the county. - Continue Infrastructure investments in water, sewer, roads, and natural gas are needed to be competitive in business recruitment and community resources are inadequate to make the necessary investments. - Educational and workforce training opportunities are not readily available.
+Persons needing specialized training must travel to Americus, Columbus, or Albany.
+Improve the quality of the Stewart County labor pool by providing access to pending broadband improvements. - Lumpkin's proximity to natural and cultural resources can be used to further economic development through eco-tourism.
+Providence Canyon State Park, Hannahatchee Creek Wildlife Management Area, Florence Marina, and the Chattahoochee River all offer great potential for increasing eco and art tourism in Stewart County, Lumpkin, and Richland.

-- Develop partnerships between government/ agencies/ authorities/ private sector entities involved in economic development to increase economic development resources and encourage marketing efforts for the community. - Create accessible and low-cost services to transport workers directly to job sites. - Improve the quality of the labor pool by providing access to training.
+- Develop partnerships between government/ public agencies/ authorities/ private sector entities, and area foundations to increase economic development and marketing resources. - Create accessible and low-cost services such as Pataula Transit to transport workers directly to job sites.